Missed Period With Negative Pregnancy Test Result

 Why is This Pregnancy Test Negative?

-• Tested too early- Pregnancy tests vary in their sensitivity, meaning how soon they can detect the hormone Human Chorionic Gonadotropin (hCG) in your urine.
-It’s extremely possible that your egg might be fertilized, meaning you may be pregnant, but your body has not started secreting enough Human Chorionic Gonadotropin (hCG) for the test to measure.
+• You tested too early: Pregnancy tests vary in their sensitivity—that is, in how soon they can detect the hormone Human Chorionic Gonadotropin (hCG) in your urine.
+It’s extremely possible that you may be pregnant, but your body has not yet secreting enough Human Chorionic Gonadotropin (hCG) for the test to measure.
 Your body needs time for the hormone to rise to a high enough level to be detected in a test.
 Also, try not to drink fluids before testing, as this can lower or dilute the hCG levels.
+Early morning urine is usually the best

-• Didn’t follow instructions correctly- Like with most things, instructions are there for a reason.
+• You didn’t follow the instructions correctly: Closely following the instructions that come with the test you purchase is key.
 If you don’t follow the instructions on the home pregnancy test correctly, it could yield false or negative results.
-You must dip it correctly and aim correctly onto the stick to gain real results.
+You must dip it correctly and/or aim correctly onto the stick to obtain accurate results.

-• Missed reaction time- In the instructions, it will tell you to check the reaction time after a certain amount of minutes.
+• You missed the reaction time: The instructions will tell you to check the results after a certain number of minutes.
 If you miss this time, either by checking too early or too late, you could get false results.
-Letting a stick sit there for too long makes the test invalid.
+Letting the test sit for too long makes the test invalid.

 What Can You Do Next?